RMS Empress of Australia (1919): Atlantic crossing and royal patronage

 On 12 September 1923, Empress of Australia returned to her routine duties.
 In August, three years later, Empress of Australia departed from Hong Kong, after her twenty first and final Pacific voyage.

 Canadian Pacific decided to transfer Empress of Australia to Atlantic service.
 She sailed from Southampton for Quebec City on her first voyage on 25 June 1927, with the Prince of Wales and Prince George, Duke of Kent.
 The Royal princes and Prime Minister Stanley Baldwin were bound for Diamond Jubilee celebrations in Canada.
 In this new Atlantic route, she was teamed with two other ships — Empress of Scotland (originally the SS Kaiserin Auguste Victoria) and Empress of France.

 In 1928 Empress of Australia began to cruise in the off season and to sail on round the world voyages.

 After Empress of France was withdrawn from the service, Empress of Australia and Empress of Scotland carried on a two-ship service with white hulls with dark blue ribbon and green boot topping.

 In 1938, she went to Harland & Wolff at Southampton for an overhaul, returning for the 1939 season.

+On 8 March 1939, Empress of Australia collided with the French cargo liner Éridan at Algiers, Algeria.
 After three Atlantic crossings she was chosen to act as the royal yacht for King George VI and the Queen Elizabeth for their Royal tour of Canada.
 In 1939, HMY Empress of Australia, sailed from Portsmouth 6 May 1939 and arrived at Quebec on 17 May 1939, two days late due to dense fog on the Atlantic.
 (The king and queen used RMS Empress of Britain for the return journey across the Atlantic in June.)

 Empress of Australia continued on the Quebec run until the outbreak of World War II, when she was modified to play her part in the war effort.